DjoykeAbyah/DjoykeAbyah/README.md

 # 🦄 🚀 Welcome to Djoyke's GitHub Profile! 🚀 🦄

 Hey there, fellow curious mind!
 My name is Djoyke, and I'm thrilled to have you visit my GitHub profile.
-Let me take a moment to introduce myself and share a glimpse into my exciting coding journey.
+Let me take a moment to introduce myself and share a glimpse into my coding journey.

 ## About Me